laminlabs/clinicore/README.md

-# clinicore: A clinicorel schema
+# clinicore: A clinical schema

+This schema is focused on the fundamental concepts of clinical data models.

 ## Contributing